-Over the past 25 years Kiawah Island Golf Resort has made significant course improvements to all five of its courses.
-Such major investment proves that the resort is never satisfied to rest on its laurels, and demonstrates that the resort’s lofty mission — to provide the most outstanding golf resort experience in the world — is not an idle promise.
+Over the past 25 years, Kiawah Island Golf Resort has made significant course improvements to all five of its courses.
+Such major investment proves that the Resort is never satisfied to rest on its laurels, and demonstrates that its lofty mission—to provide the most outstanding golf resort experience in the world—is not an idle promise.

 In 2000, Jack Nicklaus returned to Kiawah for a renovation of Turtle Point.
 The same year saw the construction of Turtle Point’s Federal-style clubhouse.